wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/embodied/sample_pipelines/diffusion_policy.rst

     $ conda activate robodiff

-Install |OpenVINO|
+Install OpenVINO™
 ::::::::::::::::::::

-Install the |OpenVINO| with the following command:
+Install the OpenVINO™ with the following command:

 .. code-block:: bash